FloWuenne/nf-MolKart/README.md

 # README

+## !!!
+This pipeline is in active development.
+Please feel free to use, but be ware that things can change drastically.

 `nf-MolCart` is a pipeline for processing [Molecular Cartography data from Resolve Bioscience](https://resolvebiosciences.com/).
-It allows for processing of DAPI and additional antibody based stainings to use for cell segmentation using various different segmentation algorithms and then assigns and sums up RNA spots to cell masks.
+It allows for processing of DAPI and additional antibody based membrane stainings to use for cell segmentation.
+Nf-MolCart currently supports three different segmentation algorithms (Mesmer, Cellpose and Ilastik Multicut).
+After segmentation, deduplicated RNA spots are assigned to cell masks for downstream processing.
 This pipeline is highly inspired by and uses many similar components as [MCMICRO](https://mcmicro.org/).

 # How to run the pipeline

 # Pipeline usage

+## Mandatory arguments

+There are a couple of mandatory arguments you have to set for the pipeline to work:

 | First Header                  | Second Header |
 | -------------                 | ------------- |